-What are Fibroids?
+What are fibroids?

-While the exact cause of my fibroids is still unknown, my doctor informed me that they were linked to hormonal fluctuations, which can be triggered by dramatic lifestyle changes, pregnancy, stress or even medication.
+While the exact cause of fibroids remains unknown, my doctor explained that they are closely linked to hormonal fluctuations, often triggered by significant lifestyle changes, pregnancy, stress, or medication.
+Research also suggests that genetics, an unbalanced diet, chronic stress, and vitamin D deficiency may influence their growth and development.

 The Transition